-In the Panasonic Healthcare cascade platform, two compressors drive the cooling process in a high-stage and low-stage configuration.
+In this new cascade platform, two compressors drive the cooling process in a high-stage and low-stage configuration.
 The low-stage cools the cabinet, while the high-stage cools the interstage heat exchanger; this is where energy (heat) is moved from the freezer inside.

-The Panasonic Healthcare platform is a variable differential cascade system whereby both compressors do not necessarily rotate at the same speed at the same time.
+This platform is a variable differential cascade system whereby both compressors do not necessarily rotate at the same speed at the same time.
 Thus, demand for cooling within the system is met with a more flexible response which reduces electrical demand while apportioning refrigeration flow throughout the system more efficiently.